 Piano tuning is a lifestyle profession where you can arrange appointments to suit.
 I see it as a privilege to be invited into homes both grand and humble, to do my work.
-A good chat with my clients and the offer of a cup of coffee or tea (with milk and one sugar please), is a bonus and seldom refused.
+A good chat with my clients and the offer of a cup of coffee or tea, is a bonus and seldom refused.

 Do I regret trading my old nine to five job (which I enjoyed) for this lifestyle?
 Not at all!